DataSciNAll/mdwguide/Coach/Solutions/Challenge2/Readme.md

 6. Deploy a new Azure Data Factory resource in your subscription.
 You can find a similar sample explained [here](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-hybrid-copy-data-tool).
 <br><b>Note: steps below explain how to create applicable pipelines and activities in more detail.</b>

 7. Create a pipeline to copy data into ADLS.
-Keep in mind that this pipeline will serve as the <b>EXTRACT</b> portion of WWI's new ELT process.
+Keep in mind that this pipeline will serve as the **EXTRACT** portion of WWI's new ELT process.
 There are stored procedures already present in the OLTP database that can be used to query the source data, but they will require start and end date parameters in order to be executed.

     - Using instructions found in [here](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-incremental-copy-multiple-tables-portal#create-a-data-factory), access the Azure Data Factory UI and create necessary linked services, datasets, pipelines, and activities (Note: JSON for each of the objects below can be found in the resources folder).
         - Linked Services: